-Pat testing takes into consideration many factors
+Pat testing takes into consideration many factors such as:

-- Free from cracks and damage or sign of overheating thermal damage.
+- Free from cracks and damage or sign of overheating/thermal damage.

-- No joints or connections that may render it unsuitable for use, such as taped joints a favourite for DIY dads!
+- No joints or connections that may render it unsuitable for use, such as taped joints, a favourite for DIY dads!

-- Only one flex connected into one plug we found that customers sometimes connect 2 cables into plugs.
+- Only one flex connected into one plug.
+We found that customers sometimes connect 2 cables into plugs.